PatienceAdzo/AdzoTheAnalyst/README.md

 # Topics in Data Science/Analytics

+## Machine Learning in Python

+#### Stress Detection Model
+#### Apple Stock Price Prediction

 ## Multivariate Statistical Data Analysis in R

+### Principal Component Analysis(PCA)
+Principal Component Analysis (PCA) is a dimensionality reduction technique commonly used in multivariate statistical analysis.
+Its primary purpose is to transform a set of correlated variables into a new set of uncorrelated variables, known as principal components.
+These principal components capture the most significant variance in the data.
+The projects below showcase some applications of PCA in various contexts.

 #### Covariance Matrix Based Principal Component Analysis(PCA) of Decathletes
 **Code:** [`Covariance Matrix Based Principal Component Analysis(PCA).pdf`](https://github.com/PatienceAdzo/AdzoTheAnalyst/blob/main/PCA-1-rmd_file.pdf)